 © Alila07 | Dreamstime.com

-If you experience sudden pain in the middle or upper right section of your abdomen, you may be having a gallbladder attack.
-The pain may last a few minutes to a few hours, and it may lessen or disappear, only to recur.
-Or, the pain may be located in your back, either between your shoulder blades or in your right shoulder.
-Other symptoms of a gallbladder attack include nausea, vomiting, sweating, fever, and chills.
-Your urine may become dark yellow or even a brownish color, and your stools may be clay-colored.
+What does a gallbladder attack feel like?
+And, exactly what is a gallbladder attack?
+If you experience sudden pain in the middle or upper right section of your abdomen, you may be having one.
+The gallbladder pain may last a few minutes to a few hours, and it may lessen or disappear, only to recur.
+Or, the gallbladder attack pain may be located in your back, either between your shoulder blades or in your right shoulder.

-These symptoms indicate the possibility that gallstones have blocked the flow of bile from the gallbladder to the small intestine.
+These symptoms indicate the possibility that gallstones have blocked the flow of bile from the gallbladder to the small intestine, causing a gallbladder attack.

 What Causes Gallstones?

-Gallstones form in your gallbladder, an organ that is located on the right side of your abdomen beneath your liver.
-Your gallbladder stores bile, which is a fluid that contains water, acid, cholesterol, bilirubin, and lecithin, and is produced by your liver.
-(See our post “Liver Pain: What It Could Mean.”)
+Gallstones form in your gallbladder, the organ located beneath your liver and on the right side of your abdomen.
+Your gallbladder stores bile, a fluid that contains water, acid, cholesterol, bilirubin, and lecithin, and is produced by your liver.
+(See also our post “Liver Pain: What It Could Mean.”)

 DIAGNOSING A GALLBLADDER ATTACK

 To find out whether the symptoms you’re experiencing are caused by a gallbladder attack, see a doctor.
 Tests that can aid in identifying gallstones include an abdominal ultra-sound and/or a computerized tomography scan (called a CT scan or CAT scan).
-These tests create images of your gallbladder that can show if gallstones are present.
+These tests create images of your gallbladder that can reveal whether gallstones are present.

 You’re at higher risk of having a gallbladder attack if you: